santiagosayshey/DigiBrain/content/Computer Science/Glossary/Tree Traversal.md

 > [!idea] Tree Traversal
 >
-> Tree traversal is a method to recursively visit all the nodes in a tree in a specific order..
-Tree traversal is crucial because it enables you to perform various tasks, such as searching for a particular node, printing the contents of the tree, or applying a certain operation to each node.
+> Tree traversal is a recursive method to visit all the nodes in a tree in a specific order.
+There are three commonly used methods for traversing a binary tree:
 >
-> There are three commonly used methods for traversing a binary tree:
+> 1. In-Order Traversal:
+> 2. Pre-Order Traversal:
+> 3. Post-Order Traversal:
 >
+> In each pseudocode, the `visit(node)` function represents the operation or action you want to perform on the current node during the traversal.
+This could be printing the node's value, updating its data, or any other desired operation.

+> [!idea] In-Order Traversal
-> 1. **In-Order Traversal:**
+>
->    - In-order traversal visits the nodes of a binary tree in the following order:
+> In-order traversal visits the nodes of a binary tree in the following order:
 > 1. Recursively traverse the left subtree.
 > 2. Visit the current node.
 > 3. Recursively traverse the right subtree.
->    - In the case of a binary search tree (BST), in-order traversal visits the nodes in ascending order of their keys.
->    - In-order traversal is useful for tasks such as printing the nodes in sorted order or performing range queries efficiently.
 >
+> In the case of a binary search tree (BST), in-order traversal visits the nodes in ascending order of their keys.
+>
+> ```
+> function inOrderTraversal(node):
+>     if node is not None:
+>         inOrderTraversal(node.left)
+>         visit(node)
+>         inOrderTraversal(node.right)
+> ```

+> [!idea] Pre-Order Traversal
-> 2. **Pre-Order Traversal:**
+>
->    - Pre-order traversal visits the nodes of a binary tree in the following order:
+> Pre-order traversal visits the nodes of a binary tree in the following order:
 > 1. Visit the current node.
 > 2. Recursively traverse the left subtree.
 > 3. Recursively traverse the right subtree.
->    - Pre-order traversal is useful for tasks such as creating a copy of the tree or generating a prefix expression of an arithmetic expression tree.
 >
+> Pre-order traversal is useful for tasks such as creating a copy of the tree or generating a prefix expression of an arithmetic expression tree.
+>
+> ```
+> function preOrderTraversal(node):
+>     if node is not None:
+>         visit(node)
+>         preOrderTraversal(node.left)
+>         preOrderTraversal(node.right)
+> ```

+> [!idea] Post-Order Traversal
-> 3. **Post-Order Traversal:**
+>
->    - Post-order traversal visits the nodes of a binary tree in the following order:
+> Post-order traversal visits the nodes of a binary tree in the following order:
 > 1. Recursively traverse the left subtree.
 > 2. Recursively traverse the right subtree.
 > 3. Visit the current node.
->    - Post-order traversal is useful for tasks such as deleting nodes from a tree or generating a postfix expression of an arithmetic expression tree.
 >
-> Tree traversal is important because it allows you to:
-> - **Process nodes in a specific order:** Depending on the traversal method, you can visit the nodes of a tree in a particular order, such as ascending order (in-order traversal) or according to their depth (pre-order or post-order traversal).
-> - **Perform operations on each node:** Tree traversal enables you to apply a specific operation or function to each node of the tree, such as updating values, searching for a particular node, or collecting data.
-> - **Solve various problems:** Many algorithms and problems in computer science rely on tree traversal as a fundamental step.
-For example, tree traversal is used in search algorithms, tree serialization, tree balancing, and more.
+> Post-order traversal is useful for tasks such as deleting nodes from a tree or generating a postfix expression of an arithmetic expression tree.
 >
-> The time complexity of tree traversal is typically O(n), where n is the number of nodes in the tree, as each node is visited exactly once.
-The space complexity depends on the maximum depth of the tree, which is O(h) in the worst case, where h is the height of the tree.
+> ```
+> function postOrderTraversal(node):
+>     if node is not None:
+>         postOrderTraversal(node.left)
+>         postOrderTraversal(node.right)
+>         visit(node)
+> ```